pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

    **<a id='con-override-cpu'></a>Override the default CPU and memory limits for controller pods**

-   To configure the compute resources for the Namespace Provisioner controllers, you can utilize the `controller_resources` section in the Namespace Provisioner configuration in `tap-values.yaml`.
+   To configure the compute resources for the Namespace Provisioner controllers, you can use the `controller_resources` section in the Namespace Provisioner configuration in `tap-values.yaml`.

    To set the maximum CPU and memory limits for the controllers, edit the `controller_resources.resources.limits.cpu` and `controller_resources.resources.limits.memory` values.